taylo232/feed_to_OPML/README.md

 # feed_to_OPML
-Convert a Feed+ db file to a standard OPML format
+A Python script to convert a Feed+ db file to a standard OPML format